Grade 6 Qiandaohu Experience

 - Team Games and Ice Breakers - best done upon arrival, for instructors and participants to get familiar with one another, stretch after the long drive and have some fun.

 - Raft Building & Design Activity - an extended activity where the groups have to use creativity, artistic talent, marketing and economic skills plus some smart design to build functional, efficient equipment.
-This activity will be assessed using the MYP Design criteria.

 - Rope Course- a series of rope challenges for individuals and groups.
 While they are personal challenges , for each individual to overcome their limitations, to stay focused and problem solve, a big emphasis is put on peer support.